localhost8080/roman-numerals/README.md

 Using the PEAR or ZEND implementations would probably be safer, but thats outside the scope of this task.

-The general method in this function is to populate an array with 'letter' => 'value' pairs and compare from right to left, summing as we go (or if the next digit is less than the current digit, subtract it from the current digit).
+The general method in this function is to populate an array with 'letter' => 'value' pairs and compare to a reference array, summing as we go (or if the next digit is less than the current digit, subtract it from the current digit).

-eg XIV becomes (rtl) VIX becomes 5-1+10 = 14
+eg XIV becomes 5-1+10 = 14
-this then becomes pretty easy and is just an if / else
+this then becomes pretty easy and is just an if / else to determine if we add or subtract

 ### generate function:
 Generates a roman number from an int.